denodrivers/postgres/README.md

   - `dvm install 1.40.0 && dvm use 1.40.0`

-- You don't need to install Postgres locally on your machine to test the library, it will run as a service in the Docker container when you build it
+- You don't need to install Postgres locally on your machine to test the library; it will run as a service in the Docker container when you build it

 ### Running the tests